Incompressible Knowledge Probes: Estimating Black-Box LLM Parameter Counts via Factual Capacity: Results

 \subsection{Thinking Mode Analysis}

-Across 27 base/think pairs, thinking mode~\citep{wei2022chain} improves penalized accuracy in 20 cases (mean $+2.2$ pp, range $-1.0$ to $+10.3$ pp; Figure~\ref{fig:thinking}).
-Regressions are small ($\leq 1$ pp) and concentrated in MiMo and select Gemini variants, plausibly reflecting increased refusal conservatism in thinking mode.
-The largest gain is Grok-4 base$\to$4.20-think ($+10.3$ pp), and the Claude 4.x thinking variants all improve on their base counterparts ($+0.7$ to $+7.4$ pp).
+Across 30 base/think pairs, thinking mode~\citep{wei2022chain} improves accuracy in 18 cases (mean $+2.3$ pp, range $-11.0$ to $+17.3$ pp; Figure~\ref{fig:thinking}).
+The largest gains are DeepSeek V4 Pro ($+17.3$ pp) and Claude Opus 4.1 ($+14.6$ pp); the largest regression is Claude 3.7 Sonnet ($-11.0$ pp), with smaller regressions on Grok-4.20 and MiMo variants plausibly reflecting increased refusal conservatism in thinking mode.
 The benefit peaks at T3--T4 (medium-hard tiers) and vanishes at T7, supporting the interpretation that chain-of-thought helps with knowledge \emph{retrieval} but does not create new \emph{stored} knowledge.